 - Ability to communicate openly and honestly, directly expressing emotions

 The recovery process involves progression through several phases with the support of caregivers.
-Whilst it can be long and demanding for both the injured and the family, there can be positive changes and the strengthening of relationships.
-The support networks available to assist families can provide care in areas which you may not have considered.
+Although it can be long and demanding for both the injured and the family, there can be positive changes and the strengthening of relationships.
+The support networks available to assist families can provide care in areas that you may not have considered.

 Each person’s coping strategy is different and the following recommendations may apply to your situation: